Joohansson/keytools/README.md

 3. Alter the row at the bottom: <export default MyTool>
 4. Change tools/index.js: Add <import MyTool from './MyTool.js'>
 5. Change tools/index.js: Add the new class to <export {ConvertTool,...>
-6. Change mainPage.js: Add the new class to <import { ConvertTool,...>
+6. Change mainPage.js: Add the new class to <import { Start, Terms, ConvertTool,...>
-7. Change mainPage.js: Add the new entry to <const tools = ['CONVERT'...>
+7. Change mainPage.js: Add the new entry to <const tools = ['HOME', 'CONVERT',...>
-8. Change mainPage.js: Add a tool dropdown title to <this.tools = ['1: Unit Converter',...>
+8. Change mainPage.js: Add a tool dropdown title to <this.tools = ['0: HOME', '1: Unit Converter',...>
 9. Change mainPage.js: Add tool at <{(active === 'CONVERT') && <ConvertTool {...this} /> }...>
 10. Change mainPage.js: Add a section to control URL params at <switch (tool) {...>
+11. For hotkeys, search for this and add appropriate key: shift+alt+0
-11. The new tool should now be available from the main dropdown selector.
+12. The new tool should now be available from the main dropdown selector.
 Happy coding!

-## Used Nice Libraries
+## Some Nice Libraries Used

 * [Nano library - Nano-currency-js](https://github.com/marvinroger/nanocurrency-js)
 * [Nano library - Nano-currency-web-js](https://github.com/numsu/nanocurrency-web-js)